I introduced the girls to George Seurat and studied his famous painting of Sunday Afternoon on the Island of Grande Jatte.

 - Then they took ear buds and dipped it in the watercolour and used pointilism technique to fill in the details on the picture.
 This was a good way of creating Seurat’s dotty painting style.
 My 10 year-old tried to keep her colours unmixed (red dot next to blue dot to make purple and not using purple from the pallet.)

 - They discovered that they needed to paint all the people and trees first and then create the dotty effect.
-The 1 child prefered to use a thin pointy paintbrush and not the ear bud to make her details stand out.
+The 1 child preferred to use a thin pointy paintbrush and not the ear bud to make her details stand out.

 - A beautiful finished painting!
 Done in about an hour and a half, with ease and enjoyment!